balloonio/intro-to-html-and-css/README.md

 - [x] all elements are rectangular
 - [x] you can read the same texts as on the page

-Though some elements are invisible (like the 'head' element), all visible elements are rectangular.
+Though some elements are invisible (like the `<head>` element), all visible elements are rectangular.
 And, if you dig deep enough into the structure you can read all the text that shows up on the page.

 ## Quiz: Page Structure